Curate Terms and Conditions

 b.
 Survival.
 All sections that may be reasonably interpreted to or are intended to survive this Agreement will survive this Agreement.

 c.
 Governing Law.
-This Agreement shall be governed by the laws of the State of Missouri in the United States without regard to conflicts of laws principles.
-All parties to and disputes arising out of this Agreement shall be subject to the exclusive jurisdiction of the state and federal courts located in or serving Saint Louis City or Saint Louis County, Missouri.
+This Agreement is governed by the laws of Missouri, without regard to conflict of law principles.
+Any disputes not subject to arbitration will be resolved in the state or federal courts of St. Louis City or St. Louis County, Missouri.

 d.
 Entire Agreement.
 This Agreement is the complete and exclusive statement of the Agreement between Curate and You and supersedes all proposals, representations or prior agreements, oral or written, and any other communications between Curate and You relating to the subject matter of this Agreement.